-LRI Heavy Tactical Recoil Lugs for M700 and Tikka-T3 style actions
+LRI Precision Recoil Lugs for M700 and Tikka-T3 style actions

 The M700 Profile Heavy Tactical lug was made to answer the needs of shooters desiring a heavier lug profile that is still capable of dropping into today's popular chassis type rifle stocks.
 The Heavy and M700 profile lugs share many of the same fundamental features, however this lug is narrower in width across the lower portion so that it will fit without additional machine work to the stock.

-Our lugs are made from 4140 chromoly steel in the annealed condition.
-This offers a great balance between hardness and toughness.
-Chromoly is an extremely stable material and very resistant to smear and galling when pulling a barrel up tight.
+We offer three material options for recoil lugs.
+4130 Chromoly, 416R Stainless, and 6AL4V Titanium.
 We install dowel pin holes (2) in the lug body so that they can pinned to the receiver.
-For bedded rifles this is a real benefit as it guarantees that the lug will index to the same location after a barrel change.
-This feature is important so that the action is never misaligned in the rifle stock.
+For a bedded rifle this is an important upgrade as it ensures that the lug will clock to the same location after a barrel change.
 Combined with the 2* draft angle on the sides of the lug, the barreled action will separate from the stock with much less effort than other designs during disassembly.

 Last, the bore of the lug is enlarged to 1.09".
 This way a 1.0625" diameter barrel tennon never makes contact with it.
 The only loading applied is front and aft.
 Doing so in combination with the precision ground surfaces ensures the lug is completely "static" when pulled up tight between the barrel shoulder and receiver face.